eliranwong/uniquebibleapp-webtop/README.md

 You can launch these apps via command line tools or right-click webtop GUI context menu.

+We also add some GUI apps to Unique Bible App menu, so that users can launch them without going to desktop first.

 # For developers

 To build a docker image from this repository: